rapidsai/deployment/source/_includes/menus/aws.md

 :link-type: doc
 EC2 Cluster (with Dask)
 ^^^
-Launch a RAPIDS cluster on EC2 with Dask.
+Launch a Dask cluster on EC2.

 {bdg}`multi-node`
 ````